Thewest123/battleships-csharp/README.md

 ## Usage
  1. The Console Server application
- 	- Displaying the IPs on which the server listens
+ 	- Displays the IPs at which the server is listening
- 	- Showing logs
+ 	- Shows logs
  	- Changable name by setting more args when running from console